 Sleep Apnoea and Its Impact on Your Health

-Before we explore the specific sleep apnoea and health problems that can arise, it’s essential to understand what sleep apnoea is and how it affects the body.
+Before exploring the specific sleep apnoea and health problems that can arise, it’s essential to understand what sleep apnoea is and how it affects the body.
 Sleep apnoea is a condition where a person’s breathing repeatedly stops and starts during sleep.
 There are two primary types of sleep apnoea:

 - Obstructive Sleep Apnoea (OSA): This occurs when the muscles at the back of the throat relax excessively during sleep, leading to a temporary blockage of the airway.